AleksWorkdesk/Croppa/README.md

 - **View Files**: Browse uploaded and processed videos
 - **Delete Files**: Remove individual files or clear all files
 - **Open Folders**: Quick access to uploads/outputs directories
-- **Export Projects**: Export timeline to Shotcut MLT format for further editing
+- **Export Projects**: Export timeline to Shotcut MLT format for further editing (Make sure to not delete the video file uploaded to `.../uploads` in app)

 ## ⚙️ Configuration